 “As a university professor of life science, and a chemist, I have followed this soap discussion for some time with interest.
 I also suffer from restless legs, and find soap under the bottom sheet helps, but it needs to be a fairly fresh piece.

 “A couple of points:

-“-Commercial soaps are pretty complex in composition. some of the ingredients are from biological sources, and though purified, still are quite complex and varying from lot to lot.
-So it is going to hard to point o one ingredient or another and say “that’s it!”
+“-Commercial soaps are pretty complex in composition.
+Some of the ingredients are from biological sources, and though purified, still are quite complex and varying from lot to lot.
+So it is going to be hard to point to one ingredient or another and say “That’s it!”
 Also, it may very well be a combination of ingredients.

 “-Possible effects of interest included fragrance (see below), but also perhaps some capacity to reduce static charge on fabrics.